Reinforced Generation of Combinatorial Structures: Hardness of Approximation: Introduction

 The efficacy of AlphaEvolve crucially depends on the verification step which in turn conditions the search landscape.
 Because we seek extremal structures in a large search space,~\emph{fast} verification (including scoring) of a construction helps AlphaEvolve try a large number of combinatorial structures, and learn patterns from them to prune the search space.
 The eventual sizes of the structures we find for our problems are directly correlated with the speed of verification.

-\mypar{Speeding up verification in AlphaEvolve} The constructions we search for in both problems are undirected graphs.
+\mypar{Speeding up verification in AlphaEvolve} The combinatorial structures sought in these problems are based on undirected graphs.
+While brute-force verification of our structures was reasonably fast for the TSP lower bound and for certifying upper bounds on sparse random graphs, it was significantly more challenging for $\maxcut{k}$.
+We discuss this in more detail below.

+For TSP, one of the discovered gadgets had $20$ edges (over $12$ vertices) along with a large number of constraints ($\approx 11!$) for a successful verification.
+As a result, we needed some care in writing a speedy verifier that operated within roughly one second.

 For the hardness of certifying upper bounds for sparse random graphs, we use AlphaEvolve to search for $d=\{3,4\}$-regular Ramanujan graphs, along with a witness for a large cut/independent set.
 Evaluating whether a graph is Ramanujan, and whether or not the cut/independent set is a valid witness, are efficient.
-As a result, for this problem we could find and verify graphs with as many as $163$ nodes.
+Consequently, for these problems we could find and verify graphs with as many as $163$ vertices.

-{However in studying the NP-Hardness of approximation for $\maxcut{k}$, we seek gadgets that reduce the \threelin{k} problem to \maxcut{k}; here the verification is unfortunately not efficient: it requires checking the gadget against $\Omega(k^m)$ linear constraints, where $m$ is the total number of variables in the target problem.
-A standard methodology in gadget-based hardness reductions is to add auxiliary variables to have flexibility in mapping the source and the target problems~\cite{trevisan2000gadgets}.
+{In studying the NP-Hardness of approximation for $\maxcut{k}$, we seek gadgets that reduce the $\threelin{k}$ problem~\cite{haastad2001some} to \maxcut{k} ($\threelin{k}$ corresponds to a set of constraints of the form $x+y+z \equiv b \pmod k$, where $x,y,z\in [0,\ldots,k-1]$).
+Here the verification is unfortunately not efficient.
+It requires checking the gadget against $\Omega(k^m)$ linear constraints, where $m$ is the total number of variables in the target problem.
+A standard technique in gadget-based hardness reductions is to add auxiliary variables to have flexibility in mapping the source and the target problems~\cite{trevisan2000gadgets}.
 This exacerbates the exponential running time of the verifier (for reference, our final gadgets contain $m=14$ and $m=19$ variables for $k=3$ and $k=4$ respectively).
 To address this we invoke AlphaEvolve to speed up the verifier, as follows.
-(In~\Cref{sec:search} we discuss this in more detail.)}